 How to choose a (good) writers group

-Before you can choose a writers group you have to have some idea of what you’re looking for and what you need.
+Before you can choose between freelance writing groups, you have to have some idea of what you’re looking for and what you need.

 You should know what type of writing you do, how much commitment you can make, what type of writers group you’re looking for (there are many kinds of writers groups: critique groups, mentorship groups, professional groups, genre-defined groups, non-fiction groups, freelance groups…etc.), and how formal you want the group to be.